-Universal Credit is a new in and out of work benefit that will eventually replace the following benefits;
+Universal Credit is a new in and out of work benefit, that will eventually replace the following ‘legacy benefits’;

-Because it replaces all of these benefits it is open to people in a wide range of situations; in work, looking for work, unable to work through sickness or caring responsibilities.
+It is open to people in a wide range of situations; in work, looking for work, unable to work through sickness or if they have caring responsibilities.

-Anyone who made a new claim for any of the six ‘legacy benefits’ that Universal Credit is replacing has to claim Universal Credit instead.
-Full Universal Credit rules will apply to them and stops any claims to those ‘legacy benefits’.
+Anyone who would have normally made a new claim for any of the six ‘legacy benefits’, is now required to claim Universal Credit instead.

 Universal Credit is paid monthly in arrears to your bank account.
 In some cases this can mean a wait of up to five weeks for your money and you will need to plan for this now.